-What does this mean for IPS Services?
+What does it mean for IPS Services?

 As we all know COVID-19 will have a significant impact, not only on the mental and physical health of your service users, but also their employment status and job prospects.

 IPS and their host mental health services have an immediate and important role to play in providing reassurance to clients and employers, supporting people with their mental health, helping people to sustain and retain their jobs wherever possible and continuing to help clients find paid work in industries with high demand for workers, such as healthcare, grocery retail, technology, cleaning, and warehousing and delivery.
-We are already hearing about many success stories from a number of IPS services across the country who are still successfully supporting people into paid jobs.
+We are already hearing about many success stories from a number of IPS Services across the country who are still successfully supporting people into paid jobs.

 It is also worth remembering that once we recover from the virus, IPS services will be instrumental in supporting a return to normality through economic and mental health recovery.
 Many thousands will be out of work, and will need support to find and retain employment.

 IPS Grow remains committed to supporting the IPS community.
-Although there may be some limitations around visits and hands on support that we can offer in the short-term.
+Although there may be some limitations around visits and hands-on support that we can offer in the short-term.
 We are still very much available to provide practical coaching and support to team leaders and ES virtually.
-We will also continue to develop tools and virtual workshops to support services, and will be providing on-line communities of practice in the coming weeks.
+We will also continue to develop tools and virtual workshops to support services and will be providing on-line communities of practice in the coming weeks.

-NHS England & Improvement held a webinar/Q&A session specifically for IPS providers, commissioners and other stakeholders to discuss the impact on IPS services.
+NHS England & Improvement held a webinar/Q&A session specifically for IPS providers, commissioners, and other stakeholders to discuss the impact on IPS services.